 Single Analyte and Unknown Particle Identification: quantitative analysis of material using various techniques based on your specific case.
-FTIR, GC/MS, ICP, SEM, TEM, PLM, and all other optics are employed to resolve your product failure, contamination, or unknown material source
+FTIR, GC/MS, ICP, SEM, TEM, RLM, PLM, and all other optics are employed to resolve your product failure, contamination, or unknown material source

 Carbon Black and Soot Analysis: ASTM D6602 method is performed.
 This test is requested by insurance companies to test for extent of wildfire or fire damage to any property.
 This method includes a streak test, polarized light analysis followed by transmission electron microscopy, and volatiles analysis.